The Poor and the Marginalized:

 This is the love Advent calls forth: not sentimental affection, but self-giving compassion.
 The love that drove God to enter our poverty and share our suffering is the same love that now sends us into the world as His hands and heart.

-Take a moment today to look upon the artwork curated for this devotional — perhaps a scene of the Cratchit family gathered around their humble feast, or a painting of Christ serving the poor.
-Then, listen to today’s selections on the Advent Playlist — songs like “What Child Is This” or “When Love Came Down.”
+Take a moment today to look upon the artwork entitled “Applicants for Admission to a Certain Ward” by Sir Samuel Luke Fildes.
+Then, listen to today’s selections on the Advent Playlist — “What Child Is This.”
 As you do, let your heart be stirred toward acts of mercy.

 Ask the Spirit to show you someone in need — materially, emotionally, or spiritually — and consider how you might be Christ’s love to them this week.